Omikuji are little slips of rectangular paper at shrines and temples.

 Omikuji Corner

-Temples and shrines sell omikuji and other lucky charms.
+Temples and shrines sell omikuji alongside other lucky charms.

-When you visit a shrine or temple, you usually first have to wash your hands to purify yourself.
+When you visit a shrine or temple, you must first wash your hands to purify yourself.

 From here, you go up to the main part of the temple and pray.